-OBJECTIVE: To study the incidence, time-trends and outcomes of serious infections in people with osteoarthritis.
-METHODS: We used the 1998-2016 U.S. National Inpatient Sample data.
-We examined the epidemiology of five hospitalized, i.e., serious infections (opportunistic infections (OI), skin and soft tissue infections (SSTI), urinary tract infection (UTI), pneumonia, and sepsis/bacteremia) in people with osteoarthritis, using recommended weights.
-We performed multivariable-adjusted logistic regression analyses to analyze factors associated with healthcare utilization (hospital charges, length of hospital stay, discharge to non-home setting), and in-hospital mortality.
-RESULTS: Of all serious infection hospitalizations, 46,708,154 were without osteoarthritis, and 3,258,416 had osteoarthritis.
-Respectively, people with OA were 16 years older, more likely to be female (52% vs. 65%), White (59% vs. 70%), have Deyo-Charlson index score ≥ 2 (41% vs 51%), Medicare (54% vs. 80%), and less likely to receive care at an urban teaching hospital (45% vs. 39%).
-Serious infection rates /100,000 NIS hospitalizations increased from 1998-2000 to 2015-2016: OI from 4.5 to 7.2; SSTI, 48.3 to 145.8; UTI, 8.4 to 104.6; pneumonia, 164.0 to 224.3; sepsis, 39.4 to 436.3.
-In multivariable-adjusted analyses, older age, higher Deyo-Charlson score, sepsis, Northeast region, urban hospital and medium or large hospital bed size were significantly associated with higher healthcare utilization outcomes and inhospital mortality; and Medicaid insurance, non-White race, and female sex with higher healthcare utilization.
-CONCLUSION: Serious infection rates have increased in people with osteoarthritis.
-Association of demographic, clinic and hospital variables with serious infection outcomes identifies potential targets for future interventions.
+Objective.
+To study the incidence, time trends, and outcomes of serious infections in people with osteoarthritis (OA).
+Methods.
+We used 1998.2016 US National Inpatient Sample (NIS) data.
+Using recommended weights, we examined the epidemiology of 5 types of serious infections requiring hospitalization in people with OA (opportunistic infections [OIs], skin and soft tissue infections [SSTIs], urinary tract infections [UTIs], pneumonia, and sepsis/bacteremia).
+We performed multivariable-adjusted logistic regression analyses to analyze factors associated with healthcare utilization (hospital charges, length of hospital stay, discharge to nonhome setting), and in-hospital mortality.
+Results.
+Of all serious infection hospitalizations, 46,708,154 were without OA and 3,258,416 had OA.
+People with OA were 16.4 years older, more likely to be female (52% vs 65%), White (59% vs 70%), have a Deyo-Charlson Comorbidity Index (DCCI) ≥ 2 (42% vs 51%), receive Medicare (54% vs 80%), and less likely to receive care at an urban teaching hospital (45% vs 39%).
+Serious infection rates per 100,000 NIS hospitalizations increased from the study period of 1998.2000 to 2015.2016: OI (from 4.5 to 7.2); SSTI (from 48.4 to 145.9); UTI (from 8.4 to 104.6); pneumonia (from 164.0 to 224.3); and sepsis (from 39.4 to 436.3).
+In multivariable-adjusted analyses, older age, higher DCCI, sepsis, northeast region, urban hospital, and medium or large hospital bed size were significantly associated with higher healthcare utilization outcomes and in-hospital mortality; Medicaid insurance, non-White race, and female sex were significantly associated with higher healthcare utilization.
+Conclusion.
+Serious infection rates have increased in people with OA.
+Association of demographic, clinic, and hospital variables with serious infection outcomes identifies potential targets for future interventions.